-It is the sole discretion of the MOM to grant an employment pass to an individual typically taking into account an applicant's qualifications, work experience, salary and role to be performed in Singapore.
+It is the sole discretion of the MOM to grant an Employment Pass (EP) / S Pass to an individual typically taking into consideration an applicant's qualifications, work experience, salary, track records, skill sets and role to be performed in Singapore.

 A permanent establishment (PE) could potentially be created as a result of frequent business travel, but this would generally depend on the type of services performed and the level of authority the employee has.

 Goods and service tax (GST) is currently applicable at 7 percent on domestic consumption.
 GST is levied on the sale of goods and services in Singapore by GST-registered traders and on goods imported into Singapore.
 Businesses whose turnover exceeds 1 million Singapore dollar (SGD) are required to register for GST.

 A transfer pricing implication could arise to the extent that the employee is being paid by an entity in one jurisdiction but performing services for the benefit of the entity in another jurisdiction, in other words, a cross-border benefit is being provided.

 This would also be dependent on the nature and complexity of the services performed.